anytizer/nepalify.wp/trunk/readme.txt

 == Description ==

 Creates zones and districts of Nepal as WordPress categories when you just activate this plugin.
+It is an install-once plugin to build the database for the FIRST time.

 == Installation ==